AEROPLANE CRAFT FOR KIDS!

 PLAN AHEAD!

-Holidays come and go so quickly, now you can think ahead and plan how to entertain your kids.
+Holidays come and go so quickly; now you can think ahead and plan how to entertain your kids.

-PREPARE THE NEXT HOLIDAY!
+PREPARE FOR THE NEXT HOLIDAY!

 If your holiday is done and dusted, there’s always the next holiday to prepare for!